The Top 7 Advanced Cloud Security Challenges

 1. Misconfiguration of Assets in the Cloud

 Checkpoint’s Cloud Security Report reveals that incorrect setup or misconfiguration of the cloud platform is the biggest challenge to cloud migration security.
-About 27% of IT decision-makers surveyed by TrendMicro in the UK reported having experienced such misconfigurations during.
+About 27% of IT decision-makers surveyed by TrendMicro in the UK reported having experienced such misconfigurations.
 Wrong settings while implementing cloud systems can have significant legal and regulatory compliance implications.
-Misconfiguration of cloud-related applications can also leave your system vulnerable to attacks and leaks, for leaving your clients’ sensitive data on an open Amazon AWS S3 bucket, may allow anyone to read and download this data.
+Misconfiguration of cloud-related applications can also leave your system vulnerable to attacks and leaks.
+For instance, leaving your clients’ sensitive data on an open Amazon AWS S3 bucket, may allow anyone to read and download it.

 2. Access Without Authorization

-Setting up improper access controls can be another major cause of unauthorized access.
+Setting up improper access controls can be another significant cause of unauthorized access.
 Solution

-It is very important that you set up robust identity and access control policies and implement these properly in your chosen cloud.
+It is essentia to set up robust identity and access control policies and implement them properly in your chosen cloud.

 3. Weak Interfaces